-Okay, after hearing about all of the TikTok recruiting buzz, I thought it was finally time to take a deep dive into the Free Tiktok likes, Do’s and Don’ts for Recruiting.
-I am not a TikTok user, so I thought for the purpose of this blog, I must download the app!
+Okay, after hearing about all of the TikTok Recruiter buzz, I thought it was finally time to take a deep dive into the Free Do’s and Don’ts for Recruiting.
+I am not a TikTok Recruiter, so I thought for the purpose of this blog, I must download the app!
 Upon login, I was immediately blasted with a video.
 It took a moment to orient myself as random videos flashed on my screen, but soon after I was swiftly navigating around the app.
 I checked out trending hashtags and videos, then unexpectedly, I found myself laughing aloud!
 From men doing dramatic jumps off of ledges for pizza rolls waiting for them at home, to a woman recording a video about the co-worker you are annoyed with during Zoom® meetings, I was easily (and quickly) entertained.

-I then decided to get serious, and search for “career advice”, since that was a recent hashtag trending on Free Tiktok likes (and that is probably a bit more relevant for this blog than a video showing someone running home for pizza rolls.)
+I then decided to get serious, and search for “career advice”, since that was a recent hashtag trending on Tiktok (and that is probably a bit more relevant for this blog than a video showing someone running home for pizza rolls.)
 What I thought would be a series of more serious videos, were actually more videos that made me laugh out loud!
 I wasn’t expecting career advice to be both educational and entertaining!
 Could TikTok really be a good place for recruiters to dabble into, I thought?

 First, what is TikTok?